-How the Pandemic Generation Became Disillusioned With the Coming-of-Age Genre
+How the Pandemic Generation Became Disillusioned With the Coming‑of‑Age Genre

 Further, coming-of-age signals a comfortable order, where adulthood can neatly spring from a starting point.
 “The pointedness and singular rush of these [movie] scenes stem from the characters’ desire to finally gain control of their self: to ‘grow up’ with one action or ultimate understanding,” Marina Benjamin argued in Aeon.
 But in the absence of a single definitive start during the pandemic, “growing up” becomes more about embracing uncertainty and chaos.

 People meander through their lives; as do their emotions, their choices, their fears.
 This best comes alive on screen through a sense of blurry motion in the pandemic era of coming-of-age films.
-Someone is always running in Licorice Pizza, the Worst Person In the World, Gehraaiyaan – the shots feel like an ode to people on the edge of transforming, but who are not quite there yet.
+Someone is always running in Licorice Pizza (2021), the Worst Person In the World (2021), Gehraaiyaan – the shots feel like an ode to people on the edge of transforming, but who are not quite there yet.

 Importantly, the pandemic has muddied the idea of “one true self,” a fictive persona that needs to be found. “…the only ‘self’ we can be sure of is one that changes every second, our decisions and circumstances taking us in an infinite number of directions, moment by moment,” Benjamin conclusively notes.
 “And even if we think we have ‘found ourselves,’ this is no panacea for the rest of our lives.”